If your vehicle’s injector circuit has a problem, how can you tell which cylinder is the problem, what to check, and how to fix it?

 The Injector Circuit and PCM/ECM

-An injector circuit malfunction occurs when the PCM (Powertrain Control Module) or ECM (Engine Control Module) detects a problem in an injector of one of the cylinders, or the wiring to it.
+An injector circuit malfunction occurs when the PCM (Powertrain Control Module) or ECM (Engine Control Module) detects a problem in an injector of one of the cylinders or the wiring.

 While the injector is off, it checks whether the voltage is close to the battery voltage, which should be high.
-The PCM then checks again when the injector is activated in case the voltage is low or close to zero.
-If this is the case, this situation causes a Diagnostic Trouble Code (DTC) to be displayed, which is called an engine light or OBD fault code.
+The PCM then checks again when the injector is activated if the voltage is low or near zero.
+If this is the case, this situation causes a Diagnostic Trouble Code (DTC) to be displayed, called an engine light or OBD fault code.
 The PCM also monitors the circuit’s resistance in case it falls very low or rises very high.

-There are several light codes, but here, we are focusing on problems in cylinders 1 to 4 to learn how to fix them.
+There are several light codes, but we focus on problems in cylinders 1 to 4 to learn how to fix them.

 Diagnostic Codes, Causes, and Symptoms